shihanrehman/DBRS_interviewChallenge/README.md

                          Architecture and Assumptions about Design and technology tradeoffs

-Google Colaboratory running Jupyter Notebook -> Host the application Numpy and Pandas -> Python Analytics libraries Matplotlib -> Display a couple graphs (It was not required, but I decided to use it for aesthetic purposes)
+-Google Colaboratory running Jupyter Notebook -> Host the application -Numpy and Pandas -> Python Analytics libraries -Matplotlib -> Display a couple graphs (It was not required, but I decided to use it for aesthetic purposes)

 I decided to use Google Colaboratory instead of Docker-Compose as suggested in the challenge.